wso2/docs-ei/en/micro-integrator/docs/references/config-catalog.md

 # Configuration Catalog
-This document describes all the configuration parameters that are used in WSO2 Identity Server.
+This document describes all the configuration parameters that are used in WSO2 Micro Integrator.

 ## Instructions for use